Ice Bath Terminology: Essential Terms Every Plunger Needs

 10. Hormesis

 Hormesis is a favorable level of challenge or stress that stimulates adaptive responses, leading to enhanced health and resilience.
 Exposure to cold plunge temperatures is usually considered a hormetic stressor.
+When you subject the body to regulated cold stress, hormetic responses like improved circulation, enhanced brown fat activation, and improved immune function can be triggered, boosting overall well-being and health.

 11. The Soeberg Principle

-The Soeberg principle is named after Dr Susanna Soeberg, an ice bath proponent and metabolic scientist.
+The Soeberg principle is named after Dr. Susanna Soeberg, an ice bath proponent and metabolic scientist.
 It states that cold plunge enthusiasts should avoid toweling off, dressing up, or warming their bodies immediately after cold plunging.
 Forcing the body to rewarm on its own significantly increases the number of calories spent while increasing the stimulation of brown fat.

 12. Thermal Layer